 3 When the Secretariat publishes advertisements of vacancies, it will inform Member States simultaneously by posting on the website and by correspondence, and duly extend the period of posting on the website.
 The Secretariat will continue to disclose human resources-related information in a complete, clear and timely manner to support Member States in providing suggestions for improvement on human resources and facilitate their access to relevant Service Orders.

 annex

-RESOLUTION 1107 (C-1997)
+RESOLUTION 1107 (C-1997, last amended C25)

 Classification

-The Council,
+The ITU Council,

 in view of

 Nos.
 70 and 71 of the Convention of the International Telecommunication Union (Geneva, 1992),

 authorizes the Secretary-General